gary9204/StuckFactsheet/doc/source/guide/intro.rst

 When you create a topic, all the topic's facts are undetermined.
 You select which facts you wish to check.
-You also select how you want Factshet to present results of each check.
+You also select how you want Factsheet to present results of each check.